elix/rfcs/proposals/0000-list-keyboard-support.md

 Support](https://github.com/webcomponents/gold-standard/wiki/Keyboard-Support)
 is a critical Gold Standard checklist item for enabling universal access.
 It is also, notably, an area where web developers have historically under-invested.
-This can disappoint users of web application, who may be surprised or frustrated that web UI elements do not measure up to their client OS equivalents.
+This can disappoint users of a web application, who may be surprised or frustrated that web UI elements do not measure up to their client OS equivalents.

 Desired outcomes: